rajdeepmaster10/portfolio-optimization-project/README.md

 # Portfolio Optimization using Python
+A data-driven portfolio optimization and backtesting project built using Python.

 ## 📌 Description
 This project analyzes stock market data and builds optimal portfolios using Modern Portfolio Theory.